andrewssdd/RobloxBot/README.md

 See this accompanying article for implementation details.

 # RobloxBot
-A bot that perform policy based on Roblox pixel video input.
+Bots that perform policy actions based on Roblox pixel video input.

 Bots for `Murder Mystery 2` to collect coins are available.